 - Move to Amend Background and Founding

-After reading and discussing the articles as a group, please fill out the application and submit it affiliate-support [at] movetoamend.org for review by the National Move to Amend Team.
+After reading and/or discussing the articles as a group, please fill out the application and submit it email@example.com for review by the National Move to Amend Team.

 This call will provide a chance for applicants to ask questions, and serve to establish shared goals, ideas and expectations.
-The National Team will then approve or deny the application, and the new advocate/affiliate will be asked to return the signed Memorandum of Understanding within two weeks.
-The National Team will then create all affiliate social media, email, website and database accounts for the Affiliate.
+The National Team will then approve or deny the application, and the new advocate/affiliate will be asked to return their signed Memorandum of Understanding within two weeks.
+The National Team will then create all affiliated social media, email, website and database accounts for the advocate/affiliate.